tombedor/tombedor.github.io/docs/_posts/2024-02-02-advice-for-new-grads.markdown

 Other engineers with similar levels of experience as mine will disagree with some or all of it.

+# The software jobs market
+The intention of this post is to be evergreen.
+The tech[^1] jobs market is more volitile than the rest of the economy, with higher highs and lower lows.

+If the market is low, I have confidence it will come back.
+The tech industry remains an excellent one to build an interesting and lucrative career, despite {looming, much discussed threat}

+If the market is currently hot, be aware that it will come back to earth.
+Things that don't make sense will make a *lot* of money, but many of them will fall apart.

 # Getting your first job
 The first job is often the most difficult one to get.
 Be persistent, don’t get discouraged.
 This remains a lucrative and interesting field.